Amey-Thakur/HANGMAN-WORD-GAME/README.md

 ## Acknowledgments

-Developed as part of the 3rd Semester Mini-Project at **Terna Engineering College**.
+Developed as part of the 3rd Semester Mini-Project at **Terna Engineering College** (Batch of 2022).

 ---